Website technical difficulties

 The Trust is delighted to have attended the 2018 People’s Postcode Lottery annual Charity Gala where it was announced that £93.4 million was awarded to charities and good causes in 2017 – thanks to players of People’s Postcode Lottery.

-The National Trust for Scotland received an incredible £200,000 in 2017, which allowed the charity to create two new all-ability trails and a brand new adventure play experience at Culzean Castle & Country Park.
+The National Trust for Scotland received an incredible £200,000 in 2017, awarded through the Postcode Earth Trust, thanks to support from players of People’s Postcode Lottery, which allowed us to create two new all-ability trails and a brand new adventure play experience at Culzean Castle & Country Park.
 These projects have enabled more visitors to experience the Ayrshire estate’s wonderful landscapes and have made heritage even more fun for younger visitors.

 The event was attended by actor Emma Thompson, broadcaster Dermot Murnaghan and TV presenter Fiona Philips.
 Entertainment on the night was provided by Heather Small.